Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \section{Arithmetic $\ms{D}$-modules for algebraic stacks}

 This section is devoted to construct a $p$-adic cohomology theory for algebraic stacks.
-In fact, even though we do not try to axiomize, the results of this section hold also for any non-torsion cohomology theories with standard six functors formalism without essential changes. ({\it e.g.}\ algebraic $\ms{D}$-module theory, \'{e}tale cohomology theory with perverse t-structures over a separably closed field with non-torsion coefficients, {\it etc.})
+Even though we do not try to axiomatize, the ideas of this section work also for any rational cohomology theories with standard six functors formalism without essential changes. ({\it e.g.}\ algebraic $\ms{D}$-module theory, \'{e}tale cohomology theory with perverse t-structures over a separably closed field with rational coefficients, {\it etc.})